 “Kissing” allergies are most commonly found in people who have food or medication allergies.
 Symptoms can include swelling of the lips or throat, rash, hives, itching and wheezing.
 Food allergies affect about 2-3% of adults and 5-7% of children in the US population, accounting for more than 7 million people according to the ACAAI.

-Even brushing your teeth or waiting hours after eating may not prevent some partners of people with food and medicine allergies from triggering an allergic reaction through a kiss, according to experts at the American College of Allergy, Asthma and Immunology (ACAAI), of which both Dr. Engler and Dr. Zhang are members.
+Even brushing your teeth or waiting hours after eating may not prevent some partners of people with food and medicine allergies from triggering an allergic reaction through a kiss, according to experts at the American College of Allergy, Asthma and Immunology (ACAAI), of which Dr. Engler is a member.
 It has been found that their partners’ saliva is excreting the allergen hours after the food or medicine has been absorbed by their body.

 So what are lovebirds to do?
 It is recommended that the non-allergic partner brush their teeth, rinse their mouth and avoid the offending food for 16-24 hours before smooching with a person who is highly allergic to that food.
 Even these steps may not help in some cases but we can help determine what’s causing the allergy and find the right treatment so no one has to needlessly suffer.